3C277.1 e-MERLIN workshop: Part 2 - Imaging

 interactive=True)

-Important: A key indicator if self-calibration is improving your data is that the S/N should increase each iteration.
-Do not rely on measuring the rms/peak individually as the self-calibration model could artificially reduce all amplitudes (peak and noise) with no S/N improvement!
+Important: A key indicator of whether self-calibration is improving your data is that the S/N should increase with each iteration.
+Do not rely on measuring the rms/peak individually, as the self-calibration model could artificially reduce all amplitudes (peak and noise) without any S/N improvement.

-Again, let's Fourier Transform this improved model back into the measurement set.
+Once more, let's apply the Fourier Transform to this improved model to revert it to the measurement set.

 ft(vis='***',